digidem/edt-offline/README.md

 EDT offline provides full support for community mapping and land-based storytelling projects.

-There's the possibility to cover more themes such as community genealogy, communication, networking, radio, education and content streaming projects in the future.
+There's the possibility to cover more themes such as community archiving, communication, networking, radio, education and content streaming projects in the future.

 ![Raspberry Pi 3](docs/imgs/pi.jpg)
 *Raspberry Pi 3*